-Based on the four NAICS sectors (113, 1153, 321, and 322), approximately 78,100 workers (figure 13), earning more than \$4.4 billion annually (figure 14), were directly employed in the primary and secondary wood and paper products industry, including logging, in California during 2006 (U.S. Department of Commerce 2009).
+Based on the four NAICS sectors (113, 1153, 321, and 322), approximately 78,100 workers (fig. 14), earning more than \$4.4 billion annually (fig. 15), were directly employed in the primary and secondary wood and paper products industry, including logging, in California during 2006 (USDC BEA 2009).
 Consequently, average worker earnings across California' primary and secondary wood products industries were about \$52,400 per year.
-These employment and earnings figures do not include indirect or induced economic impacts which have suggested that every direct job supports an additional 1.5 jobs (Phillips 2006).
+These employment and earnings figures do not include indirect or induced economic impacts, which have suggested that every direct job supports an additional 1.5 jobs (Phillips 2006).

-Approximately 15,000 workers were employed in the harvesting and processing of timber or in private sector land management, and they earned approximately \$680 million dollars in labor income.
+About 15,000 workers were employed in the harvesting and processing of timber or in private sector land management, and they earned about \$680 million in labor income.
 The remaining component of the industry can be classified as secondary and employed about 63,000 workers in 2006, with worker earnings of approximately \$3.4 billion.
 The secondary wood and paper industry relies on the output of the primary industry from California and other parts of the world for raw materials.